dbostian/pineapple/README.md

 It's a keyboard shaped like a pineapple grenade!
 What more do you need to know?

-After the (explosive?) popularity of my [F-Bomb keyboard](https://github.com/dbostian/fbomb), it dawned on me: Why didn't I shape it like a pineapple grenade?
+After the (explosive?) popularity of my [F-Bomb keyboard](https://github.com/dbostian/fbomb), I was inspired to create another novelty keyboard/macropad with a similar theme.
 And so, here we are.

 What have I done?